Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 `  sharingClient.connectionSharing.enableSharing("RemoteStockListConnection","ls/","SHARE_SESSION", true);`<BR/>
 The Stock-List Demo web front-end is now ready to be opened.
 The front-end will now get data from the newly installed Adapter Set.

-In case of need, the .NET Server prints on the log a help page if run with the following syntax: "DotNetServer /help".
+In case of need, the .NET StockList Demo Launcher prints on the log a help page if run with the following syntax: "DotNetServer /help".

-Please note that the .NET Server connects to Proxy Adapters, not vice versa.
+Please note that the .NET Remote Adapters connects to Proxy Adapters, not vice versa.

-The standard type of configuration is shown, where the process that runs the Remote Adapters is manually launched beside Lightstreamer Server.
-On the other hand, two different examples of manual launch of the remote process are shown, one based on the provided Remote Server and one based on a custom server program, also shown.

 ## Build

 ### Build the .NET Stock-List Demo Data Adapter

-To build your own version of `DotNetStockListDemo.dll`, instead of using the one provided in the `deploy.zip` file from the [Install](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet#install) section above, follow these steps:
+To build your own version of `DotNetStockListDataAdapter.dll`, instead of using the one provided in the `deploy.zip` file from the [Install](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet#install) section above, follow these steps:
 * Download this project.
-* Create a project for a library target and name it "DotNetStockListDemo",
+* Create a project for a library target and name it "DotNetStockListDataAdapter",
 * Include in the project the sources `src/src_data_adapter`.
-* Get the Lightstreamer .NET Adapter Server library `DotNetAdapter.dll` file from the `DOCS-SDKs/sdk_adapter_dotnet/lib` folder of the [latest Lightstreamer distribution](http://www.lightstreamer.com/download/), and copy it into the `lib` directory.
+* Get the binaries files of the Lightstreamer .NET Standard Adapters Server library from NuGet [Lightstreamer.DotNetStandard.Adapters](https://www.nuget.org/packages/Lightstreamer.DotNetStandard.Adapters/), copy it into the `lib` directory and add it as a reference for the project; or more simply, use directly the "NuGet Package Manager" looking for 'Lightstreamer Adapters' and intalling the Lightstreamer.DotNetStandard.Adapters package.
-* Include in the project the references to `DotNetAdapter.dll` from the `lib` folder.
 * Build Solution

 ### Build the Stand-Alone Launcher
 To build your own version of the Stand-Alone Launcher, follow these steps:
-* Create a project for a console application target and name it "DotNetStockListDemoLauncher".
+* Create a project for a console application target and name it "TestAdapter".
 * Include in the project the source `src/src_standalone_launcher`
-* Include references to the Lightstreamer .NET Adapter Server library binaries (see above) and .NET Stock-List Demo Data Adapter binaries you have built in the previous step.
+* Include reference to the .NET Stock-List Demo Data Adapter binaries you have built in the previous step.
+* Get the binaries files of the Lightstreamer .NET Standard Adapters Server library from NuGet [Lightstreamer.DotNetStandard.Adapters](https://www.nuget.org/packages/Lightstreamer.DotNetStandard.Adapters/), copy it into the `lib` directory and add it as a reference for the project; or more simply, use directly the "NuGet Package Manager" looking for 'Lightstreamer Adapters' and intalling the Lightstreamer.DotNetStandard.Adapters package.
+* Get the binaries files of the [NLog library from NuGet](https://www.nuget.org/packages/NLog/), copy it into the `lib` directory and add it as a reference for the project; or more simply, use directly the "NuGet Package Manager" looking for 'NLog' and intalling the NLog package.
-* Make sure that the entry point of the executable is the ServerMain class.
+* Make sure that the startup object is the TestAdapter.StandaloneLauncher class.
 * Build Solution

 ## See Also